KateKalashnikova/Final-Project_SQL/README.md

 *	Present your code to class.
 ## Implementation
 ### Conceptual Design (ERD).
 Define PKs and FKs to ensure referential integrity.
-the Master table was broken down into 3 tables: Students, Exams, Final Grades to comply with 2NF and 3NF
+* the Master table was broken down into 3 tables: Students, Exams, Final Grades to comply with 2NF and 3NF
 ![](ERD.png)

-### Relational Model.
-How db tables looked with all PKs and FKs assigned.
+### Relational view of the tables.
 ![](relational.png)

 ### Check for duplicate records.